 Once popular in the 70s, the macrame nowadays are brought back by the boho chic enthusiasts.
 We’re not surprised to see an increase of chic macrame hanging chairs out there due to its stylish and modern versatility.
 They are simply beautiful but so pricey!

-If you have been looking for one for your living room or porch, and if you ask your self- how to make a macrame hanging chair -you should definitely give this a try.
+If you have been looking for one for your living room or porch, the bohemian macrame swing chair in the picture above is now available on amazon.
+But if you ask your self- how to make a macrame hanging chair -you should definitely give this a try:

 These free macrame patterns by AcajouCrafts are suitable for beginners since they are not complicated and pretty easy to make.
 Having said that, a comfortable hanging hammock chair is quite large and therefore is a DIY macrame hammock chair time consuming project.
 And this one is really comfy you can hang indoors and outdoors.

 In contrast to other macrame chairs you can find online, this one has a deep “pocket” so you can nestle in and swing away all the stress.
 The size of the seat is approximately 40 inches long and 32 inches wide but you can increase the width cutting additional cords.
 Make sure you end up with an even number (36, 38, 40, etc.)